airr-community/airr-standards/docs/ogre/iarc_submission_ncbi.rst

       building if it is performed on your own data.
 The Genbank record MUST link to the ``select set`` record (see 3.) via the ``DBLINK/DR`` field.
 Genbank records will be publicly available independent of other publications.
+Note that the for Genbank, the ``DBLINK`` field does not appear to be available through the `BankIt <https://www.ncbi.nlm.nih.gov/WebSub/?tool=genbank>`_ submission interface.
+You can use ``Tbl2asn`` and ``Sequin``, and edit the ``DBLINK`` field manually (as "Sequence Read Archive" is not one of the options on the `template creation page <https://submit.ncbi.nlm.nih.gov/genbank/template/submission/>`_.
+A sample Genbank deposit can be found under accession `MK321694 <https://www.ncbi.nlm.nih.gov/nuccore/MK321694>`_.

    *  TPA (Third-party annotation): A segment of Genbank dedicated inferences.
 Also the TPA record MUST link to the ``select set`` record (see 3.) via the ``DBLINK/DR`` field.
 Note that in contrast to Genbank, TPA does REQUIRE a peer-reviewed publication describing the details of the inference process before the record will be made publicly available.
+A sample TPA deposit can be found under accession `BK01573 <https://www.ncbi.nlm.nih.gov/nuccore/BK010573>`_.

    The format for both record types the Genbank format (link) with a standardized feature table (FT).
 Note that your initial submission